A Prague Pearl of Art Nouveau Style With Foundations From the 14th Century

 The Municipal House supports the Powder Tower, to which a candy store is connected.
 While men were discussing politics and city issues, the ladies would often go and have something sweet in the meantime.

 After rebuilding Clementinum into an archive, the church museum moved there.
 Shortly after that, the Municipal House building was transferred to the military.
-Since the 1800s there has been a military barracks opposite to the building (currently the Palladium shopping mall).
-“In 1901 the troops moved to Pohorelec and the whole building was demolished.
+Since the 1800s, military barracks have been opposite the building (currently the Palladium shopping mall).
+“In 1901, the troops moved to Pohorelec, and the whole building was demolished.
 The items of interest of the church were relocated to the church of St Bartholomew at Prague Castle,” notes Jiri Bukovsky, which ends the early history of the Municipal House.
 Mr Bukovsky visited the Municipality House to see a concert when he was seven years old, and he also attended dancing lessons there when he was younger.
-Currently he is a tour guide there, with going on for 23 years of service.
+Currently, he is a tour guide there, with 23 years of service.

-Citizens of Prague knew exactly what to do with the lucrative land in the city center.
-They demanded the building be a Czech social center.
-The municipal authority therefore announced a public competition for the project, making it known that they were seeking an opulent and representative building for a reasonable, low-cost price.
+Citizens of Prague knew exactly what to do with the lucrative land in the city centre.
+They demanded the building be a Czech social centre.
+Therefore, the municipal authority announced a public competition for the project, making it known that they were seeking an opulent and representative building for a reasonable, low-cost price.

 At the same time, the new building had to become a support for the Powder tower, which was lonely, standing at future Republic Square.
 Judges entertained three bids – from architects Dryak, Pospisil and Balsanek.
 However, after a second attempt, no one was awarded the project.

-In the end, the city council commissioned the architects Antonin Balsanek and Ocvald Polivka to build the new Representative House.
-A nine-member board of experts were closely watching the cooperation of both architects (by the way, excellent!), and after some difficulties, a budget of three million Czech crowns was approved on 10th December 1904.
+In the end, the city council commissioned architects Antonin Balsanek and Ocvald Polivka to build the new Representative House.
+A nine-member board of experts were closely watching the cooperation of both architects (by the way, excellent!).
+After some difficulties, a budget of three million Czech crowns was approved on 10th December 1904.
 The building of the house started in January 1905.
-The final cost exceeded six million in the end, which was an astronomic amount at the start of the 20th century.
+The final cost exceeded six million in the end, which was an astronomical amount at the start of the 20th century.

 The driving force for municipal authorities was actually the need to build a beautiful Czech representative palace to outshine the German Casino in Slovansky House.
-In order to achieve that, they enlisted experts and artists from the Czech Republic (for example Alfons Mucha, Max Svabinsky, Jan Preisler or Frantisek Zenisek.)
-Expense was not a factor in the endeavor.
+To achieve that, they enlisted experts and artists from the Czech Republic (for example, Alfons Mucha, Max Svabinsky, Jan Preisler or Frantisek Zenisek.)
+The expense was not a factor in the endeavour.

 Municipality House connects three plans in itself from the beginning: public part with gastronomic businesses, representative halls for cultural and social purposes, and closed rooms for political meetings.

-High ceilings, huge windows and original Art Nouveau decoration with live piano music create a very pleasant atmosphere.
-In the entrance you will be captivated by a magnificent arch in front of you, a so-called “alcove” which optically widens the space.
+High ceilings, huge windows and original Art Nouveau decoration with live piano music create an enjoyable atmosphere.
+In the entrance, you will be captivated by a magnificent arch in front of you, a so-called “alcove” that optically widens the space.

 Notice the nymph and the fountain from Josef Pekarek in the front wall of the cafeteria.
 The big space here is divided by a gallery into more intimate areas.
 If you long for a beer or traditional Czech dishes, you could go to the restaurant located in the basement.
 Next to it there used to be an American bar and a wine bar which opened in the evenings.

 The pub was transformed into the club Repre in the 90s.
-The Prague underground scene was meeting there and bands used to play until morning.
-The entrance hall is divided into two parts – from the cloister from the street you enter a circular hall with a cafeteria on the left side and a restaurant on the right.
-From there you can go to the stylish Pilsner pub and a bar with a wine shop, down the stairs from the foyer.
+The Prague underground scene was meeting there, and bands used to play until morning.
+The entrance hall is divided into two parts – from the cloister to the street.
+You enter a circular hall with a cafeteria on the left side and a restaurant on the right.
+From there, you can go to the stylish Pilsner pub and a bar with a wine shop, down the stairs from the foyer.

 While the entrance hall and the staircase upstairs are made of white Italian marble, the staircase downstairs is decorated with ceramic tiles from the Czech factory Rako.

 The Municipal House can certainly amaze every visitor.
-At the time of its birth it was an architectural jewel with many decorative details and technical novelties.
+It was an architectural jewel with many decorative details and technical novelties at the time of its birth.
 “The building is still air-conditioned by the unique original system with a connection to two wells in the basement.
 It used to be heated by radiators that got heat from the boiler room; it was one of the first completely electrified buildings,” Jiri Bukovsky describes.

 Although some architects and journalists claimed the creators of the building used an old-fashioned style, the house was radiating elegance and gentility, according to Viennese Art Nouveau architect Otto Wagner.